plewka/DS2482-RK/README.md

 ## Works fine, but I need it for Arduino and then Tasmota ##

-Did some changes to the prints and disabled degugging.
+Have a look at arduino directory.
+I did some changes to the prints and disabled degugging.
 Arduino needs specific compile options, Platform-io works without changes.
-Don't understand how to traverse through all ports of the ds2482-800 up to now.
+I don't understand how to traverse through all ports of the ds2482-800 up to now.

 # DS2482 Library